 A Brief History

 On September 14, 1814, while observing the Battle of Baltimore from a British ship, lawyer Francis Scott Key penned the poem, The Defence of Fort McHenry, the words that would be adapted as our (the USA) National Anthem.
 Commonly sung or played before sporting events and other special events, the tune is normally given the reverence reserved for those things that are greatly valued.
 Here we list times when the rendition of The Star Spangled Banner was performed in a way that drew criticism and ire from large chunks of the population.
-What examples would you add to the list?
-(Hint: Numerous people, some famous, have blown the lyrics or butchered the tune.)

 UPDATE: The performance of our National Anthem at the 2018 NBA All Star Game by Fergie may well have taken the cake!
 Even players standing respectfully during her screeching rendition struggled to keep from laughing out loud.
 Maya Rudolph should sue for copyright infringement!!!